mrcsparker/activerecord-jdbc-import/README.md

     Product.import(products)

     Product.count.should eq(100)

+Or, you might want to use plain hashes.
+Creating an ActiveRecord object for each row might be too much overhead for you:

+    require 'active_record/jdbc/import'

+    class Product < ActiveRecord::Base
+        include ActiveRecord::Jdbc::Import
+    end

+    products = []

+    1.upto(100) do
+      product = {
+        :name => "foobar123"
+      }
+      products << product
+    end

+    Product.import(products)

+    Product.count.should eq(100)

 It is easy to use, and probably could be easier still.
 Feel free to fork the code, make changes, fix bugs, etc.